privacy-scaling-explorations/maci/specs/01_introduction.md

 The following steps are needed to sign and encrypt a message:

-1. Hash the command using `MiMCSponge`.
+1. Hash the command
-2. Sign the hash with the user's private key using `EdDSAMimcSponge`.
+2. Sign the hash with the user's EdDSA private key
 3. Generate an ECDH shared key using a random private key (the ephemeral key) and the coordinator's public key.
-4. Encrypt both the signature and the data included in the command with the shared key using Poseidon.
+4. Encrypt both the signature and the data included in the command with the shared key
 5. Note that when we call `publishMessage`, we pass in the encrypted data, the signing public key, and random public key.

-**Suggested `libMaci` function name: `signAndEncrypt()`**

 ## Glossary